 All eligible applications will be evaluated based on the criteria in Section V including how well and thoroughly the National Priority Area is addressed (see Section V).
-EPA anticipates awarding approximately one to two cooperative agreements under this National Priority Area, ranging from approximately \$850,000 to no more than \$1.7 million each.
-It is anticipated that the total amount of all awards under this priority area will be \$1.7 million with project periods of up to eighteen months, depending on the amount requested and the overall size and scope of the project(s).
+EPA anticipates awarding approximately one to two cooperative agreements under this National Priority Area, ranging from approximately \$850,000 to no more than \$1,700,000 per fiscal year.
+It is anticipated that the total amount of all awards under this priority area will potentially be approximately \$3,400,000 (\$1,700,000 from FY 2017 and potentially \$1,700,000 from FY 2018) with project periods of up to three (3) years, depending on the amount requested and the overall size and scope of the project(s).